 - Adequate fuel capacity for both engines.
-See Specifications section for genset requirements. - The fuel returned to the tank after cooling the injectors is warm.
+See Specifications in Section 2 for genset requirements. - The fuel is warm when it is returned to the tank after cooling the injectors.
 To obtain maximum engine efficiency, fuel delivered to the injectors must be cool.
 The fuel tank volume must be adequate to cool the returned fuel. - Distance of tank from the genset.
-The pump self-priming lift capacity is 44 inches (1.1 m).
-If this height is exceeded, either an additional fuel pump or a separate tank will be required.
+The pump self-priming lift capacity is 4 ft.
+(1.2 m).
+If this height is exceeded, either an additional fuel pump or a separate tank is required.